simonw/news-homepages/README.md

 After doing that, you should verify the site works by running the `shoot.py` command and inspecting the result.

-Then you should add the site to our schedule by inserting its handle name in the `matrix` of the [GitHub Action workflow](https://github.com/palewire/news-homepages/blob/main/.github/workflows/socal.yml#L15).
+Then you should add the site to our schedule by inserting its handle name in the `matrix` of the relevant[GitHub Action workflow](https://github.com/palewire/news-homepages/blob/main/.github/workflows/socal.yml#L15).